 To log into the library research databases from off-campus, you will be required to use your Loyola or NDMU provided username (full email address: example@loyola.edu, studentexample@live.ndm.edu or facultyexample@ndm.edu) and password.
-Notre Dame students should use their Gatorpass (same as email password), NOT their Brightspace password.
+Notre Dame students should use their Gatorpass (same as email password), NOT their Canvas password.

 If you need assistance logging in, please start a chat with a librarian.